 Special lines in a triangle

-A list of check boxes can be used to select which objects should be calculated and drawn.
+A list of check boxes can be used to select which objects are to be calculated and drawn.

 Example 1: incircle and excircles of a triangle

 Given: ¯¯¯¯¯¯ Vertices: A(1|0) B(5|1) C(3|6) Results: ¯¯¯¯¯¯¯ Sides: a : 5·x + 2·y = 27 b : 3·x - y = 3 c : x - 4·y = 1 Incircle: Mi(3,119|1,962) r i = 1,390 Excircles: Ma(7,626|6,136) ra = 4,346 Mb(-4,356|5,784) rb = 6,910 Mc(3,248|-2,427) rc = 2,900